Low bandwidth version

 Neonatal survival around the world

-The majority of neonatal deaths occur in low and middle-income countries (LMICs), with over 80% in sub-Saharan Africa and Central and Southern Asia[2].
+Most neonatal deaths occur in Low and Middle-Income Countries (LMICs), with over 80% in sub-Saharan Africa and Central and Southern Asia[8].
 This map shows national neonatal mortality rates from the latest estimates led by UN-IGME.
 For more details please see UNICEF data.

-South Asia has the largest number of newborn deaths and several countries are at risk of missing SDG 3.2, but there is also major ambition for change, for example with India’s INAP and a single digit neonatal mortality rate target.
-At current rates of progress, Sub-Saharan Africa will be the last global region to achieve SDG 3.2 for newborn survival, predicted to reach the target 20 years too late.
-For some African countries, especially those with humanitarian crises, it may be over 1000 years before their newborns it have the same chance of survival as a newborn in North America, Europe, or Australasia[2].
+South Asia has the largest overall number of newborn deaths several countries are at risk of missing SDG 3.2, but there is also major ambition for change.
+An example of this is India’s INAP and a single digit neonatal mortality rate target[9].
+At current rates of progress, Sub-Saharan Africa will be the last global region to achieve SDG 3.2 for newborn survival.
+For some African countries, it will be an estimated 100 years before their newborns have the same chance of survival as a newborn in North America, Europe, or Australia[10].

 Small and sick newborns require high-quality inpatient care

-There is a continued investment in improving care and survival for small and sick newborns.
-However, most of these approaches have focussed on single interventions.
+Investment in improving care and survival for small and sick newborns has typically been focused on single interventions.
 Most newborns will have more than one problem and therefore require multiple interventions.
-The delivery of these interventions depends on having a functioning health system, such as adequate infrastructure, resources, human resources and information systems to track progress.
+The delivery of these interventions depends on having a functioning health system, including adequate Infrastructure, Human Resources, Equipment & Commodities, and Information Systems to track progress.

 Nest360 logoUnicef logo